 It’s not just your belongings though – have you thought about what happens to your young children if you should die?
 What about if you have an accident and both their parents die at the same time?
 Have you considered your pets?
 Your funeral requirements?

 And if you are yet to start a family or believe that no one would care for any of it, think again.
 There’ll be a memento of you that a loved one would cherish forever or something that would only feel right in one place.

-For complete peace of mind, get a FREE basic will.
+For complete peace of mind, make your will today.

 Here are 9 advantages of having a will.

 1 – Protect your children and your loved ones

 This cannot be said enough.
 Without a will dictating how you want your children to be looked after and with whom, they may end up in a situation you’d never have wanted them to be in and cope with.

 If you die intestate (without a will), your child/children should be safe only if you are married and both parents are on the birth certificates - but what happens if you both tragically go?

 If you have young children, you need a will, and if you don’t have one, make it your priority to get one today.

 Your connection to your cat might not be the same as the one you have to a child, but the level of responsibility is still there.
 Think about your pets and what happens to them when you are no longer there to look after them and then make sure a good plan is put forward when writing a will.